Building a successful software product is hard. But even harder is to keep your software users happy and engaged as your product evolves.

 But how can you do that in a structured manner?
 How do you go about creating a tribe of users and harness its intelligence to improve your software?

 You do that by creating a private or public crowd (community) of users, with the right tools in place to engage them.
 Crowdsourcing user’s intelligence is the most effective and efficient way to get, validate and prioritize the feedback from your most important customers.
 Kickstarter popularized crowdsourced funding for startups.
 However, crowdsourcing user feedback is not as simple as it sounds.

-Since the crowd can find more bugs, it reduce the likelihood of a user detecting a bug after product is released
+- Since the crowd can find more bugs, it reduces the likelihood of a user detecting a bug after product is released

 It is extremely important to get the right crowd to test your product.
 The right crowd needs to have:

 - Large number of users so you can find the right mix of users